 Figure 1: Factors used to estimate pyrogenic carbon emissions and related impacts of fire on carbon cycling

-MTRI will develop an interactive, on-line geospatial information system that pulls together fire location data with corresponding fuel consumption and fuel loading data layers for fuel emission modeling.
-For complete information on project outcomes visit the Wildland Fire Emission Information System website (https://wfeis.mtri.org/).The geospatial data system will be built from open-source software components that work with open international standards developed by the Open Geospatial Consortium (OGC) such as Web Mapping Service (WMS) and Web Feature Service (WFS) in order to facilitate future enhancements to the system.
+MTRI has developed an interactive, on-line geospatial information system that pulls together fire location data with corresponding fuel consumption and fuel loading data layers for fuel emission modeling.
+For complete information on project outcomes visit the Wildland Fire Emission Information System website (https://wfeis.mtri.org/).The geospatial data system is built from open-source software components that work with open international standards developed by the Open Geospatial Consortium (OGC) such as Web Mapping Service (WMS) and Web Feature Service (WFS) in order to facilitate future enhancements to the system.
 Updates to the system are on-going with additional funding from the USDA Forest Service and NASA’s Terrestrial Ecology Program.

 Read the Fall 2009 Canadian Smoke Newsletter featuring Dr. Nancy H.F.
 French, Quantifying wildfire emissions across North America with the Wildland Fire Emissions Information System.

 Nancy H.F.
 French, PI, Michigan Tech Research Institute, Ann Arbor, MI

 Donald McKenzie, Institutional PI, Pacific Wildland Fire Sciences Lab, USDA Forest Service

 Roger D. Ottmar, Co-I, Pacific Wildland Fire Sciences Lab, USDA Forest Service

 Eric S. Kasischke, Co-I, Department of Geography, University of Maryland, College Park

 Ernesto C. Alvarado, Pacific Wildland Fire Sciences Lab, USDA Forest Service